 Upon successful completion of this course, the student will be able to:

 - Identify key legal issues relevant to crime prevention.

 - Identify key ethical issues relevant to crime prevention.

 - Examine the various approaches of crime prevention.

 - Explain the legal and ethical complexities in crime prevention.

 - Justify legal and ethical decisions pertaining to discussions of crime prevention.

 - Integrate biblical truths regarding an assessment of legal and ethical perspectives in crime prevention.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+The student will take part in 4 Discussions in this course.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each Discussion.
 Each thread must be 500–700 words with at least 2 citations in current APA format to support the student’s opinions and assertions on the topic.
 The student will then reply to at least 2 other classmates in at least 200–300 words.
 The thread and 2 replies must be in current APA format.